All materials on this site

 Nonetheless, the Movement knows them well, and knows where to find them.
 That was what a trial in the spring of 1996 proved beyond doubt.

 The story began at Draveil in the Essonne, a suburban county of Paris, at the beginning of the 1990s, in a bar called the Viking.
-It was "a meeting place" for young men who had "principles and ideas in common from across the entire Ile de France," in the phrase of an habitué named "Jos", whose thick, powerful upper body was decorated with tattoos drawn from Nordic mythology and white power slogans.
+It was "a meeting place" for young men who had "principles and ideas in common from across the entire Ile de France," in the phrase of an habitué named "Jos" (I changed his name in this text a decade later, after he contacted me to explain how his life had changed).
+His thick, powerful upper body was decorated with tattoos drawn from Nordic mythology and white power slogans.
 It wasn't a place for the timid or frail: "Sometimes they even beat each other up," said another regular, a certain Olivier X, a budding and ambitious leader of men who happened to be working as a security guard.
 According to him, "We rebuilt the world our way."
 That is, by exchanging "racist jokes or proposals."

 Olivier said he liked to go to the Viking "not because it was popular with skeen-haeds"- his words were recorded on a Verbal Record of Interrogation and Confrontation, a French judicial transcript, and the recording clerk apparently didn't know how to spell the foreign word Skinhead the right way -"or by nationalists but also because there were people interested in Celtic art."